-From 1 July all seats on the train will be available for use once again.
+All of the seats on the train are now available for use once again.
 However, the Cabinet recommends limiting travel wherever possible.
 In addition, we urge you to avoid crowds and travel outside of rush hour wherever possible.
-The use of face masks remains compulsory.
+The use of face masks on the train remains mandatory.

 The measures in brief

 - The use of a face mask on the train is mandatory

 - Maintain sufficient distance from others when boarding and leaving the train